keitheck/journal/journal.md

 ###Tuesday 19th

 -I struggled with day day one objectives and determined my understanding of manipulating the DOM and DOM commands was severely lacking.
-After spending time today reading about the DOM and completeing som online tutorials I was able to work through the 'hard' part of day one fairly quickly.
+After spending time today reading about the DOM and completing some online tutorials I was able to work through the 'hard' part of day one fairly quickly.
 I have a good idea of how I want to approach the Chart.js addition for Day 2 work tomorrow.
 Feeling a bit more encouraged at the end of today than the beginning of today.

+###Wednesday 20th

+-Finished the chartsjs.org  chart integration without much trouble and applied css styling to pages.
+Added features that hid the chart element until 25clicks, at which time it would be shown while hiding the image chooser.

+-integrated the local storage assignment to Bus-mall with a bit of challenge.
+Had to re-order the functions to get it to not break the code.
+Future builds will need to be designed with this in mind.